Why Dogs Start to Look Like Their Owners

 One Trick I do When I See a Dog I Know My Dog is Scared of and Will React:

-• As long as your cortisol is not spiking, and your heart rate stays neutral, he reduced the chance by 50% that your dog will react, especially if there’s a good enough distance between your dog and that stimuli.
+As long as your cortisol is not spiking, and your heart rate stays neutral, you can reduce the chance by 50% that your dog will react, especially if there’s a good enough distance between your dog and that stimuli.

 The Slow Drift of Personality Matching